Peter-SB/Go-Chat-App/README.md

 ### Session Authentication and CSRF Tokens:

-As part of this I really enjoyed learning more about session and CSRF tokens, and implement them myself from scratch.
+As part of this project I really enjoyed learning more about Session and CSRF Tokens, and implementing them myself from scratch.
 While JWT and OAuth are more modern standards, session tokens are still widely used.
-Understanding how this introduces security vulnerabilities and how CSRF tokens stops these vulnerabilities was particularly interesting to learn.
+Understanding how this introduces security vulnerabilities and how CSRF tokens stop these vulnerabilities was particularly interesting to learn.

 **Explanation:**

 The core idea is that a session token is a way of identifying a user for a given period.
-This token is given to the user as a cookie when they log in and can be used to identify themselves when they make a request (such as connecting to the chat web socket or accessing their profile).
+This token is given to the user as a cookie when they log in and can be used to identify themselves when they make a request (such as connecting to the chat websocket or accessing their profile).

 However, this can introduce a vulnerability called CSRF (cross site request forgery).
-Because cookies are automatically sent with requests, a malicious website could redirect an unexpecting user to make a request without the user's knowing.
+Because cookies are automatically sent with requests, a malicious website could direct an unsuspecting user to make a request without the user's knowledge.

 CSRF tokens protect against this by verifying the origin of the request.
-By sending a user a CSRF token when they login, also as a cookie, Same-origin polic only allows authorised pages to access the CSRF token and attach it as a customer header.
+By sending a user a CSRF token when they log in, also as a cookie, Same-Origin Policy only allows authorised pages to access the CSRF token and attach it as a custom header.

 **For Example**: You get tricked into clicking a dodgy link.
 The malicious website then sends a request on your behalf to bank.com to transfer funds.
 Because you had already logged into bank.com earlier, you still have a session cookie which will automatically be sent by your browser with the fraudulent request.
-However, the malicious websites can't access the content of another site's cookie with the correct same/cross origin policy.
+However, the malicious websites can't access the content of another site's cookies when the correct same-origin policy is set.
 Only the original site can access that cookie data and manually attach it to the request headers, identifying the request as coming from an authorised origin.

 CSRF tokens are not needed everywhere though.
 If you load the website and have previously logged in and already have a session token, you can be automatically connected to the Websocket.
 However, the browser needs to know the username to connect.
 So the session-check endpoint allows the browser to check the session token validity and get the username.
-This endpoint however wont bother checking the CSRF token since its a GET endpoint and not performing any actions on behalf of the user.
+This endpoint however wont bother checking the CSRF token since it is a GET endpoint and not performing any actions on behalf of the user.
 Generally CSRF tokens are only needed for state-changing operations.

 **Downsides:**

-- highly distributed systems can put a strain on reading session tokens from databases if a database read is needed to check tokens for every action.
+- Highly distributed systems can put a strain on reading session tokens from databases if a database read is needed to check tokens for every action.
-- Improper token handling (e.g. storing session tokens wrong) can cause vulnerabilities.
+- Improper token handling (e.g. storing session tokens wrongly) can cause vulnerabilities.

 ### Middleware Pattern and CORS:

-Because my backend was on a different port to my frontend, I had to add Cross-Origin Resource Sharing headers to my requests.
+Because the backend was on a different port to the frontend, I had to add Cross-Origin Resource Sharing headers to my requests.
 To do this I implemented the Middleware pattern to sit between request and application logic to set up headers needed.

 This is typicaly done in Go by wrapping the `http.Handler` in or using a handler function.
 E.g:
 ``` go